How To Find Cheap Accommodation when Traveling

 If you are thinking about staying away for more than a few days you might want to consider another option which is renting a room, appartment, flat or house overseas.
 There are also flat and house sitting website which have been set up so you can stay in a place whilst the owners are away.

 With homeexchange you browse properties you like, get in touch with the owners and see if they would like to swap meaning you get free accommodation for the duration of your stay.
 Other websites provides access to a list of rooms and properties which are empty and you can sign up to rent a space.
 These options are probably our top recommendation if you are working abroad or if you are travelling for a long period with your family but might be worth considering anyway.

-If you book a group tour or volunteering program these usually include accommodation in the initial price you pay.
-Althrough some experiences can seem expensive when you work out the price of accommodation in these destinations you will find it sometimes works out great value for money especially when food is often included too.
+If you book a group tour this usually includes accommodation in the price you pay.
+Althrough some trips can seem expensive, when you work out the price of accommodation in these destinations you will find it sometimes works out great value for money especially when food is often included too.

 There has been a huge rise in short term rentals as an alternative and popular form of accommodation and the best thing is that it can work out a lot cheaper than staying in a hotel.
 Websites like Airbnb allow you to search short term rental accommodation all around the world.

 - Homestay.com offer affordable homestays for people of all ages.
 Every home has a host present and they do more than just hand over keys.
 They're real people bringing real homestay experiences to life.

 You might be suprised to learn that local farms around the world offer free accommodation to internationals especially those who are willing to offer time to work.
 You could help out with local tasks and get a free place to stay.

 Do you have any other suggestions or things we missed off our list?
 Contact us today!